Sunscreen for Acne Prone Skin: How to Choose the Best SPF Product

 - It should protect your skin against both UVB and UVA rays.
 According to the Skin Cancer Foundation, and are associated with premature skin aging, while UVB rays have a shorter wavelength and are associated with sunburn.

 - Try to find a sunscreen that’s water-resistant, which means you don’t have to reapply it too often even if you sweat.
 Usually, water-resistant sunscreens would have a rating of 40 or 80, indicating that you should reapply after 40 or 80 minutes of swimming or sweating.

 Sunscreen for Acne-Prone Skin

 Some people don’t like applying sunscreen because it makes them break out.
 If you have , look for a sunscreen that has “non-comedogenic” or “won’t clog pores” on the label.
 It will likely prevent breakouts.
 Ideally, it should also be fragrance-free.
-Also, it shouldn't contain ingredients, such as shea butter or coconut oil, that are too rich for oily skin.
+Also, it shouldn't contain ingredients, such as or , that are too rich for oily skin.
 If you’re not a fan of the slick texture of sunscreen, try a non-sticky, water-based, or gel formula.

 Try using POND’S Bright Sunscreen SPF 50 PA+++.
 It is a broad-spectrum sunscreen that protects the skin against UVA and UVB rays.
 It’s also non-sticky and is absorbed quickly by the skin.
 Gluta-boost technology, one of its ingredients, has 10 times the brightening power of vitamin C. It evens out the skin tone and helps fade acne scars while protecting your skin from sun damage.